Updated October 2021

 What happens after my New York road test?

 Congratulations on making it this far!
-If you passed your test, the license examiner will give you your interim license that allows you to drive.
+If you passed your test, the license examiner will give you the interim license that allows you to drive.
 You'll want to keep this on you when you're driving along with your learner's permit until you receive your laminated driver's license, which should come in the mail in about 2 weeks.
 If you failed, not to worry, most people pass by their second try.
 You can take the test as soon as one day later in New York.
 Each time, make sure you have a licensed driver and car for your road test.
 In the meantime, keep practicing and reschedule your test when you feel ready 🙂

 Now enjoy this video with YoGov concierge Aric as he explains what you need to know to pass your New York driving test!
 (And your New Jersey driving test too).